 Register your child for Sunday School.

-Please note: There is no Sunday school the two weekends of spring break & Easter.
+Please note: There is no Sunday school March 22 - April 5.

 Enjoy a meal, fellowship, and be nourished through spiritual discussion centered around the basics of our faith.